Main Content Area

 A more difficult problem to deal with occurs when there is a clash between these basic indications of scale quality (face validity, alpha, and factor analysis).
 I hope to deal with the inconsistency of evidence in a future post.
 For the time-being, I urge researchers to realize that something is wrong when there is inconsistency and not to use the scale until it is resolved.

 The bottom line is to try as much as possible to find a scale that has been used in past research and has strong evidence of high psychometric quality.
 But, if a new scale must be developed, take great care in borrowing items and/or creating them.
 Items should not be combined if they measure different constructs.
-Then, provide some evidence that the items are unidimensional by running a factor analysis.
+Further, provide evidence of the scale’s unidimensionality and discriminant validity by running a factor analysis that includes the items proposed for the new measure as well as items that measure different though related constructs.
 Quick doesn't have to be dirty!